-You remove the chicken and cut it up, then blend the spinach (ideally with an immersion blender for ease).
-Stir the chicken back in and you’ve got chicken saag, my friends!
+Remove the cooked chicken and cut it up, then blend the spinach (ideally with an immersion blender for ease).
+Stir the chicken back in, and you’ve got chicken saag, my friends!

 What is saag?

-Saag just translates to “pureed greens.”
-You can use any green veggie to make saag, but for this recipe, I’m using spinach.
-So technically this is a palak (spinach) saag.
+Saag translates to “pureed greens.”
+You can use any green veggie to make saag, but I’m using spinach for this recipe.
+So technically, this is a palak (spinach) saag.

-I’ve already shared a couple instant pot vegetarian saag recipes on my blog if you want to check those out too: this punjabi saag with spinach and mustard greens (no tomatoes in this recipe) AND this dump and cook palak paneer.
+I’ve already shared a couple of instant pot vegetarian saag recipes on my blog if you want to check those out too: this Punjabi saag with spinach and mustard greens (no tomatoes in this recipe) AND this dump and cook palak paneer.

 I didn’t have to bribe him.
 I didn’t have to ask him to eat the saag with promises of dessert.
 He just ate it.
-And then gave me a compliment… on his own.
+And then complimented me… on his own.
 And I beamed.
 I literally beamed.

-This saag will win the approval of picky children and picky adults alike. 😂Print
+This saag will win the approval of picky children and picky adults alike. 😂

 - ½ cup frozen onion masala